-Much like their short-legged counterparts, dachshunds can be taught to swim but might be better-off using their natural abilities to stay entertained.
-With wee legs barely long enough to paddle, these playful pups prefer a variety of dry land activities including hunting, burrowing and anything that keeps them on the go.
-If your hot-dog enjoys a summer cool down, water-filled toys and even a quick (and supervised) dip in a doggy pool provide safe alternatives for playtime activities.
+Much like their short-legged counterparts, dachshunds can be taught to swim, but they'll never be strong swimmers.
+With wee legs barely long enough to paddle, these playful pups prefer a variety of dry-land activities, including hunting, burrowing and anything that keeps them on the go.
+If your dog is hot and enjoys a summer cooldown, then water-filled toys and even a quick (supervised) dip in a doggy pool no higher than his neck should do the trick.

-Sturdy and low to the ground, bulldogs are best fit for dry-land activities.
-Due to their compact body, heavy body-shape and short legs, paddling fast enough to support their weight can be a challenge.
+Sturdy, dense and low to the ground, bulldogs definitely do better out of the water.
+They have turned-out, short legs, which makes paddling fast enough to support their weight a challenge.
 A poolside doggy bed with lots of summertime toys can provide a safer alternative for spending water time with your pooch.
-If your bulldog must get in the water, make sure a helping hand is around at all times.
+If your bulldog must get into the water, then make sure a helping hand and a doggy life preserver are around at all times.

 Holding the record for the world's longest ears, the basset hound was bred for land activities like hunting and tracking.
 With short legs and a dense bone structure, bassets will gladly sniff out a trail so long as water is not an obstacle.
-For cool summer bonding time, try freezing healthy snacks for your basset to sniff out.
-This will allow your dogs' natural hunting abilities to shine through while getting rewarded with a cool treat.
+For cool summer bonding time without the water hazard, try freezing healthy snacks for your basset to sniff out.
+This will allow your dog's natural hunting abilities to shine through while getting rewarded with a cool treat.

-Cute and cuddly, the Maltese feels better on your lap than treading water.
+Cute and cuddly, the Maltese feels better sitting on your lap than treading water.
 While this breed is fully capable of paddling, other health issues may arise from water play.
-Prone to chills, arthritis and rheumatism, taking your Maltese on a swimming adventure could further worsen these common breed concerns.
-No matter what season, Maltese pups are happy anytime they can curl up with their owners.
+Because they are prone to chills, arthritis and rheumatism, taking your Maltese on a swimming adventure could worsen these common breed concerns.
+But that's OK, because they're much bigger fans of warm cuddling than cold swimming.